BrianSivAir/IntelliJPortableUtility/README.md

 Download `IntelliJPortableUtility.exe` and place it on a USB drive.
 To run the utility simply double click on the exe file.

+## Get started

+For the first time you have to run IntelliJ as you normally do.
+Now set the JDK, git path and all the rest.
+Once done, close IntelliJ and launch the utility.
+Enable the Settings module and set the paths appropriately.
+Select as task `Refactor and copy from PC to USB` and click on execute.

 ## Usage